AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 ### Event Handler for Product Updates {#event-handler-for-product-updates}

-There is a Event Handler which logs an event when a product is added, modified or deleted and when a product page is added, modified or deleted.
+There is an Event Handler which logs an event when a product is added, edited, or deleted and when a product page is added, edited, or deleted.
 There are the following OSGi events:

 * `com/adobe/cq/commerce/pim/PRODUCT_ADDED`
 * `com/adobe/cq/commerce/pim/PRODUCT_MODIFIED`